Al-Farah-511/KaliLinux-Apache2-Service/README.md

-# KaliLinux-Apache2-Service
-Python Script for Kali Linux Apache2 Service Management
+# KaliLinux Apache2 Service Script

+How to Use:
+Save the script as apache2_manager.py

+Make it executable:
+chmod +x apache2_manager.py

+Run it with sudo:
+sudo ./apache2_manager.py